-LeBron James Cheered, Given Tribute In Return To Cleveland For Lakers Vs. Cavs
+LeBron James Cheered, Given Tribute In Return To Cleveland For Lakers Vs Cavs

-LeBron James closed out a homecoming stretch that he kicked off with a stop in his old Miami stomping grounds over the weekend – by returning to where it all started for a game against the Cleveland Cavaliers on Wednesday night, November 21.
-Needless to say, the native son responsible for bringing the city its only NBA Finals Championship was met with a heroes welcome, ESPN reports.
+LeBron James closed out a homecoming stretch that he kicked off with a stop in his old Miami stomping grounds over the weekend by returning to where it all started for a game against the Cleveland Cavaliers on Wednesday night, November 21.
+Needless to say, the native son responsible for bringing the city its only NBA Finals Championship was met with a hero’s welcome, ESPN reports.

 Heading into the anticipated midweek match-up, there had been mixed expectations concerning how LeBron might be received given the jeers that awaited him when he came back to Quicken Loans Arena in a Heat uniform following his first split from the Cavs.
-In the days leading up to the contest, it even sounded as though No. 23 had prepared himself for the worst, when in an exclusive with the Athletic, he was quoted as saying the fans’ reaction “doesn’t matter” because he is no longer on the team.
-However, to the surprise of skeptics, and the delight of the 33-year-old basketball great, he’d run out on the floor to cheers from a crowd that remained on its feet through his introduction.
+In the days leading up to the contest, it even sounded as though No. 23 had prepared himself for the worst when in an exclusive with the Athletic, he was quoted as saying the fans’ reaction “doesn’t matter” because he is no longer on the team.
+However, to the surprise of skeptics and the delight of the 33-year-old basketball great, he’d run out on the floor to cheers from a crowd that remained on its feet through his introduction.

 With a short yet emotional tribute that aired during the game’s first timeout, the organization even went so far as to honor the joy that LeBron’s legendary tenure in a Cavs uniform brought, and what his presence as a charitable force for the people meant to the city.

 “I just felt different from the time we landed yesterday.
 From the time we landed yesterday, it just felt a different way,” LeBron would later say about the homecoming experience this time around.

 LeBron made a statement in his return to The Land! pic.twitter.com/GKwiT7QJfm